MajorGlip/Jonathan-Ball-AI-Portfolio/README.md

 ## My Story

-Before entering the AI field, I spent years working as a pharmacy technician — a role that gave me a deep appreciation for precision, attention to detail, and the life-or-death importance of accuracy.
-When I discovered how Computer Vision and AI could be applied to healthcare — from pill identification to medical imaging — I knew this was the direction I wanted to take my career.
+Before entering the AI field, I spent years working as a pharmacy technician.
+When I discovered how Computer Vision and AI could be applied to healthcare, from pill identification to medical imaging — I felt like this would be a further advancement in my carrer.

 This portfolio is the first chapter of that transition.